 - KP duty may include serving meals, waiting on tables and washing dishes.

 “Dorm life is bad for sleep, but great for getting to know other guys on a real level!
 You stop being fake and start being real.
 The whole fake front lasts for about 3 days before it takes a hike.”

 “One of the best aspects of dorm life is time with the counselors who are available for discussion and prayer.”

 “I’ve had friends from Indian Springs all through my high school years.
 We keep in touch during the year.”

 “Dorm life gives kids the opportunity to open up and have fellowship with one another.
-You are able to confide in counselors and get advice from an “older friend” who has already been through these waters.
+You are able to confide in counselors and get advice from friends who have already been through these waters.
 A counselor is an older, wiser friend who can sometimes say what parents can’t.”